seinecle/mk99/src/main/asciidoc/subdir/localisation_temp_common.md

 GeoJSon and TopoJSon: 2 data formats to represent geometric and geographic data developed for Javascript applications – and beyond.

 == 4.
 Two friends for localization: personalization and real-time
-//ST: 4.
-Two friends for localization: personalization and real-time

 //ST: !
 Knowing the person, its location, at a precise time unlocks meaningful push notifications